Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

-Note that even though $\bfx$ contains an infinite number of cores, each core is completely defined by the $d$ \emph{slices} of $X$ so that $\bfx$ can be represented by a finite amount of data although it is infinite dimensional.
-A translational invariant iTR is also known as a uniform matrix product state \cite{zava2018}.
+Note that even though $\bfx$ contains an infinite number of cores, each core is completely defined by the $d$ \emph{slices} of $X$ so that $\bfx$ can be represented by a finite amount of data.
+A translational invariant iTR is also known as a uniform matrix product state~\cite{zava2018}.
 In the remainder of the paper, we will only work with translational invariant iTRs and just call them iTRs for brevity.